Basi and Company: Cast

 Following a dispute with creator Saro-Wiwa, Albert Egbe left the series and was replaced by stage actor Zulu Adigwe, despite not bearing a close resemblance to the original actor.
 The new Mr. B was re-invented as a guitar-strumming layabout who often composed songs about his get-rich-quick schemes.
-Four different actresses have played the part of Segi, including 700 Club Nigeria presenter Ethel Ekpe.
+Four different actresses have played the part of Segi, including The 700 Club Nigeria presenter Ethel Ekpe.

 Among the show's more successful alumni was Mildred Iweka who had a starring role as Ada Okeke in Nigerian soap Checkmate.
 Zulu Adigwe was Professor Edem in the pilot episode before he was replaced by Nobert Young.
 In 1990, Aso Douglas appeared in a commercial for the defunct Abacus Merchant Bank, reprising her famous catchphrase ("It's a matter of cash in your interest!")

 Reactions

 Former Minister of Information and Culture Tony Momoh praised the use of standard English on the show, as opposed to Nigerian Pidgin which remains dominant on television and has been blamed for the poor command of standard English in the country leading to low scores in WAEC and JAMB English examinations, despite Nigeria's status as an English-speaking nation.
 Similarly, Roy Jibromah, a marketing manager for Saro-Wiwa's production company, claimed that "children sit glued to the television, with bad English poured down them for four hours a day, [and] they end up with substandard English".
 Saro-Wiwa stated in an interview in 1987: "We should go for proper English so we can relate to the rest of the world...one reason Basi is so popular is that young people are using it to learn English".